|

 pop-up a Dialog Box (confirming the user's intentions), whenever the user

-tried to delete a record.
+tries to delete a record.
 There are thousands of users over the years

-who were Quite Happy to have had a second chance to change their minds
+who were Quite happy to have had a second chance to change their minds

 as a result of this standard.

-Pilot applications.
+The following is a suggested starter set of guidelines to use when designing mobile applications.
 The list is Not exhaustive.
 In fact, there is an opportunity

 below for anyone reading this to provide additional thoughts on this topic.